plumatic/plumbing/README.md

    (pfnk/output-schema stats-graph))
 ```

-We can automatically profile each sub-function in 'stats' to see how long it takes to execute:
+We can also have higher-order functions on Graphs to wrap the behavior on each step.
+For instance, we can automatically profile each sub-function in 'stats' to see how long it takes to execute:

 ```clojure
 (def profiled-stats (graph/eager-compile (graph/profiled ::profile-data stats-graph)))